dgs700/angular-custom-element/README.md

 Polymer elements, then complete integration with matching AngularJS directives is possible with about 10 extra lines of code. (examples coming soon).

+#### `.unresolved` class for FOUC prevention

+If the custom tag markup includes an **unresolved** class, `<custom-tag class="unresolved">` it will automatically be removed  when the element is upgraded.
+It can be used to match something like an `.unresolved: display none;` CSS rule.
+See the FAQ regarding the `:unresolved` pseudo class below.

 #### Directive Definition Guidelines